cozy/cozy-stack/docs/onboarding.md

 ## Onboarding steps

-This document and the cozy-stack are only concerned with login and password registering step which are important for security.
+This document and the cozy-stack are only concerned with login and passphrase registering step which are important for security.

 All other steps are handled by the `onboarding` application.

 The `onboarding` application SHOULD therefore provide the following features
-- When started with a `registerToken`, allow the user to create a password
+- When started with a `registerToken`, allow the user to create a passphrase
 - When started with a `contextToken` ([see auth doc](./auth.md#how-to-get-a-token)) use it to retrieve instance document.
   - If the instance document is complete **according to the `onboarding` app**, redirect to `home` application.
   - Otherwise, performs whatever steps it deems necessary to fill out the instance (ask for user email, help set up `myaccounts` accounts, say thank you...)